kleros/archon/docs/_build/html/_sources/hashing.rst.txt

 This is only for the initial hashing algorithm in the multihash.
 Your hashing function should take a single ``String`` argument and return a ``String`` that is the hex representation of the hash.

+1) Non standard hash function implementations

+.. note:: You must still include a hashcode even if you are using a custom hash function.
+In order to have a valid multihash your hash must correspond to a valid hashcode.
+It is not recommended you use an unsupported hashing function that does not have a hashcode.
+If your hashes are not valid multihashes, consider validating your hashes outside of Archon.

+.. warning:: If you use a custom hash function other interfaces may not be able to validate your hashes.

 ------------------------------
 Example -- Solidity keccak-256
 ------------------------------